kumahq/kuma-website/docs/docs/0.1.0/README.md

 **Sidecar Proxy**: It's called *sidecar* proxy because it's another process running alongside our service on the same host, like a motorcycle sidecar.
 There is going to be one sidecar proxy for each running instance of our services.
 :::

-The sidecar proxy model **requires** a control plane that allows to configure the behavior of the data-planes and keep track of the state of our services.
-Teams that adopt the sidecar proxy model they usually either build a control plane from scratch, or they use existing general purpose control planes available on the market, Kuma being one of them.
+The sidecar proxy model **requires** a control plane that allows a team to configure the behavior of the data-planes and to keep track of the state of its services.
+Teams that adopt the sidecar proxy model will either build a control plane from scratch or use existing general-purpose control planes available on the market, such as Kuma.
 [Compare Kuma with other CPs](#kuma-vs-xyz).

 <center>
 <img src="/images/docs/0.1.0/diagram-03.jpg" alt="" style="width: 550px; padding-top: 20px; padding-bottom: 10px;"/>